-MIN 210 Introduction to Christian Ministries
+MIN 210 Introduction to Christian Ministries 3-F

 Investigation of the biblical, historical and practical foundations for ministry as essential components of Christian vocation.
 Lay and professional aspects of ministry are explored in the context of the vocational call.
-A broad overview of ministry-related fields will be presented, including parish, educational, cross-cultural and parachurch ministries.
-This course is recommended for anyone interested in any form of full-time ministry.
+A broad overview of ministry-related fields including parish, educational, cross-cultural and parachurch ministries.
+Recommended for anyone interested in any form of full-time ministry.